dfederlein/vagrant-tower/README.md

 vagrant up
 ```

-Then log into AWX at your specified IP.
+Then log into AWX at https://192.168.250.10 or the IP you have specified.